A Scalable Formal Verification Methodology for Data-Oblivious Hardware: Related Work

 \section{Related Work}

 One of the first works that aims to formally verify data-obliviousness on the microarchitectural level is Clepsydra~\cite{2017b-ArdeshirichamHu.etal}.
-In their approach, the authors instrument the \ac{hw} with \ac{ift}~\cite{2022-HuArdeshiricham.etal} in such a way that it tracks not only explicit but also implicit timing flows.
+In their approach, the authors instrument the \ac{hw} with \ac{ift}~\cite{2022-HuArdeshiricham.etal, 2014-SubramanyanArora} in such a way that it tracks not only explicit but also implicit timing flows.
 The verification engineer is then able to perform simulation, emulation or formal verification to verify timing flow properties on the instrumented design.
 We believe that the ability to utilize a simulation-based approach can be particularly useful when dealing with very large designs.
 The experiments conducted using formal verification in Clepsydra are, however, restricted to individual functional units, e.g., cryptographic cores.
 The additional logic added to monitor timing flows introduces a complexity overhead within the design that can be prohibitively large when trying to formally verify data-independent timing in commercial-sized processors.

-Other tools that formally verify data-obliviousness at the \ac{rtl} are XENON~\cite{2021-KiciGleissenthall.etal} and its predecessor IODINE~\cite{2019-GleissenthallKici.etal}.
-These tools build their own tool chain and annotation system, utilizing open-source libraries and special-purpose solvers.
-While this approach is an important contribution to restoring trust in HW, its dependency on special-purpose solvers may be an obstacle to adoption in industry.
-In contrast, in our proposed methodology, we use standard \ac{sva} combined with state-of-the-art SAT-based formal property checking tools.
-Our goal is to complement existing formal workflows, creating a synergy between functional and security verification.
-Furthermore, although XENON makes significant performance improvements over its predecessor, it may face complexity hurdles when dealing with commercial microarchitectures.
-With the work proposed in this paper, we aim to significantly improve the scalability of formal security verification and, for the first time, present a method that is applicable to large processors featuring out-of-order execution.
+IODINE~\cite{2019-GleissenthallKici.etal} and XENON~\cite{2021-KiciGleissenthall.etal} are tools to formally verify data-obliviousness at the \ac{rtl}.
+To this end, they build their own tool chain and annotation system.
+While this approach is an important contribution to restoring trust in HW, its dependency on a custom tool environment may be an obstacle to adoption in industry.
+In contrast, in our proposed methodology, we use standard \ac{sva} which allows us to leverage any commercial (or open source) property checking tool.
+Our goal is to complement existing formal workflows, creating a synergy between functional and security verification, and thus lowering the barrier to industrial adoption.

+Although XENON makes considerable scalability improvements over its predecessor IODINE, it may face complexity hurdles when dealing with commercial microarchitectures.
+XENON models the entire propagation path from the data inputs (sources) to the control outputs (sinks).
+For complex systems, however, the complexity of unrolling only a few clock cycles can already be prohibitive.
+In contrast, our work employs an inductive reasoning, which results in a property that spans only a single clock cycle.
+This significantly improves the scalability of formal security verification for data-obliviousness.
+For the first time, we present a method that is applicable to large processors featuring out-of-order execution.